 Document Name and Identification

 The CP shall provide an official title.
 The CP shall identity certificate policies, levels of assurance, and object identifier (OID) values that will be included in certificates issued by the STI-CAs.
-The CP shall contain the TNAuthList OID as defined in [draft-ietf-stir-certificates].
+The CP shall contain the TNAuthList OID as defined in [RFC 8226].

 PKI Participants